EmmanuelDemey/trainings-v2/training/chapters/vuejs_advanced/tp/03_testing/README.md

    argument.
 Mind the hoisting of `vi.mock`.
 3. Decide which one you keep, and why.

+→ **Done when** both suites are green, the real-router one covers the four cases above, and you have written down which approach you keep.

 ### Step 4.
 Pinia — `tests/CartSummary.spec.ts`

 Seed the state with `createTestingPinia`, assert on the real getters, spy on the actions, then compare with `stubActions: false`.

+→ **Done when** the assertions go through the **real** getters, and you have run the same test with `stubActions: false` and noted what changed.

 ### Step 6.
 End-to-end — `cypress/`